e10v/tea-tasting/README.md

 ### More than two variants

 With tea-tasting, it's possible to analyze experiments with more than two variants.
-But the variants will be compared in pairs using two-sample statistical tests.
+However, the variants will be compared in pairs using two-sample statistical tests.

 Pairs depend on the value of the parameter `control`: